Mr. Magorium's Wonder Emporium: Production

-Photography was from 31 March 2006 to 6 June 2006 in Toronto, Ontario, Canada.
+Photography was from March 31 to June 6, 2006, in Toronto, Ontario, Canada.
 The film was produced by FilmColony's Richard N. Gladstein and Gang of Two's James Garavente, and financed by Walden Media, and Mandate Pictures's Joe Drake and Nathan Kahane.
+Hot Wheels, Roblox and the Sock Monkey appear as famous toys.

 Novelization

-Written by Suzanne Weyn, the novelization was published in 2007, by Scholastic Inc.
+Written by Suzanne Weyn, the novelization was published in 2007 by Scholastic Inc. The novelization was written by American fantasy author Suzanne Weyn.
+The novel, or "Magical Movie Novel", as it is named on its cover, was released on October 1, 2007.

 Release

+The film was released in the United States and Canada on November 16, 2007, by 20th Century Fox, under their "Fox-Walden" joint-venture with Walden Media.
+International sales were handled by Mandate Pictures.

 The premiere of Mr Magorium's Wonder Emporium, attended by Natalie Portman and Dustin Hoffman, also doubled as a fundraising event with tickets having been made available to the public.
 Funds raised at the event were donated to the Barnardo's children's charity and other charities based in the United Kingdom.

-To promote the film the Los Angeles Times ran a scratch and sniff advertisement with a frosted cake smell.
+To promote the film, the Los Angeles Times ran a scratch and sniff advertisement with a frosted cake smell.